identity verification process illustration — document and biometric checks

 Businesses operating across jurisdictions must adapt screening processes to meet local requirements while maintaining global compliance standards.
 For example, if a customer in the European Union opens an account with a U.S. firm, the business must screen the individual against both the SDN list from OFAC and the EU Sanctions List.

-Leverage AI-powered sanctions screening software to automate the screening process while sharpening the accuracy of your compliance program.
-Modern sanctions screening systems use sophisticated algorithms to track variations in name spelling, format, and transliteration across all lists.
+Use AI-powered sanctions screening software to automate the screening process while sharpening the accuracy of your compliance program.
+Modern sanctions screening systems use machine learning to track variations in name spelling, format, and transliteration across all lists, resolve entities across multiple data points, and automatically triage low-confidence matches so analysts spend time only on cases that require human judgment.

 Following these best practices helps ensure you stay compliant, cut costs, and maintain a smooth customer experience.